galpha2021/nl-dataset-test/README.md

 ---

-## 🔍 Purpose
+##  Purpose

-The goal of this project is to **compare two different optimization solvers** — a nonlinear solver and a quadratic model solver — for selecting informative and non-redundant features.
+The goal of this project is to **compare two different optimization solvers** — D-Wave's NL and CQM solvers — for selecting informative and non-redundant features.
 It evaluates how many features to retain (`k`) from a dataset by balancing classification performance and feature redundancy via an `alpha` penalty parameter.

-## ⚙️ How It Works
+##  How It Works

 1. **Data Input**: The system accepts either a CSV file path or a preloaded Pandas DataFrame from openML
 2. **Preprocessing**: Features and labels are cast to `float64` to ensure compatibility with solvers.